-Looking at the first table, all three instructors are in group A. Means that share a less are not significantly different from one another (i.e., they are in the same group).
+Looking at the first table, all three instructors are in group A. Means that share a letter are not significantly different from one another (i.e., they are in the same group).
 Because all three instructors share the letter A, there are no significantly different pairs of instructors.

 We could also look at the second table which gives us the t test statistic and adjusted p-value for each possible pairwise comparison.
 This p-value is adjusted to take into account that multiple tests are being conducted.
 You can compare these p-values to the standard alpha level of .05.
 All p-value are greater than .05, therefore no pairs are significantly different from one another.